Arundel Castle: The Collector's Earl Garden

-Designed by Isabel and Julian Bannerman, The Collector's Earl Garden was opened in 2008 by Charles, Prince of Wales as a tribute to Thomas Howard, 14th Earl of Arundel, known as ‘The Collector’.
+Designed by Isabel and Julian Bannerman, The Collector's Earl Garden was opened in 2008 by Charles, Prince of Wales, as a tribute to the 14th Earl of Arundel, known as ‘The Collector Earl’.
 The garden's centrepiece, Oberon's Palace, is a pavilion that features a shellwork grotto and a fountain that supports a golden corona when the water spurts.

 Cricket

-The cricket field in the castle grounds has, since 1895, seen matches involving teams from local youths to international sides.
+The cricket ground in the castle grounds has, since 1895, seen matches involving teams from local youths to international sides.